-College is far different than high school.
-In college you are taking on a much larger challenge that will have a big impact on your future and the rest of your life.
+Now that you have gotten past high school, be prepared for college life.
+Remember that life in college is different from life in high school.
+In college, you will be faced with a much bigger challenge that will have a big impact on your future as well as the rest of your life.

 Planning and using the most of your time and resources to get the most out of college is one of the smartest steps you can take to help ensure your success.
 The good news is there are many great resources out there for you to help guide you including friends, parents, counselors and more.
 Below are also some great books to check out that can help you get the most out of college.

 The Guide to College Majors: Deciding the Right Major and Choosing the Best School (College Admissions Guides)

 6. Do Not Be Afraid to Take Risks

 Taking risks can be a bit of a challenge if you’re not 100% sure on what you want to do.
 But sometimes you have to just dive in and see where you land.
 Often in that process, you will learn a lot about yourself and what you like, don’t like and what you’re good at.
 Some are afraid of taking risks because they are afraid that they might fail, but it is yourself you are fooling, you are losing the chance of learning.
 Go and take the risks and do not stop learning.

 Getting the most out of college will likely involve a lot of struggles, stress and the occasional meltdown but in the end, it will all be worth it.
 Just be firm with your decisions, stand with it, face the consequences after, and if you fail that’s okay—get up and move, do not get stuck, that is the only rule.